Lac du Fou: Geography

 This lake supplies including the outlet of Lake Hamel, located north-east, and Lake Dion, located to the west.
 The mouth of the lake (Lac du Fou), located southeast of the lake empties into the "stream of crazy" which has a total length of 8.8 km (measured by water).
 It flows eastward across the lake Satchel, then Cutaway lake.
 From the mouth of the latest lake, creek runs 7 km (measured with water) before emptying into the Saint-Maurice River in Grandes-Piles and Saint-Roch-de-Mékinac.

 The lake is 3.2 km long (measured by water) or 2.4 km (measured in a straight line).
 The lake is located 5.8 km (direct line) west of Saint-Maurice River.

 The route of row 1 (eastbound) passes south of the lake.

 Name

-This lake has a complex shape (in three parts) and very serpentine, like if it were designed by a crazy artist practicing abstract style.
+This lake has a complex shape (in three parts) and appears very serpentine to some, "as if it were designed by a crazy artist practicing abstract style."